 Food and Agriculture Organization of the United Nations (FAO)

 Guide containing images, descriptions, and symptoms of 15 bee diseases, parasitic bee mites, and pest insects and vertebrates.

 Bee Informed Partnership

 “Pest and Disease Control” blog category includes illustrated posts about various bee pests and pathogens.
-Find additional information under the “Media: Press/Publications” tab.
+Find additional information under the “Education & Outreach” tab.